 Age-related macular degeneration (AMD) is the leading cause of severe vision loss among Americans ages 65 and over.

-People with two of these risk factors should schedule an appointment with an ophthalmologist.
-Your ophthalmologist may recommend steps to reduce your risk of vision loss.
+Your ophthalmologist will recommend steps to reduce your risk of vision loss.

 - sudden, noticeable loss of vision, or